The AAA Framework — Follow-Through That Holds · KwanHoward.com

 The Left Rail — Start anyway

-Courage isn't dramatic.
-It's the quiet, daily willingness to start the conversation before you're perfect at it.
-To stay in it when it gets uncomfortable.
-To say the hard thing to the person who needs to hear it — even when it would be easier to walk past it one more time.
+Courage is not dramatic.
+It is the quiet, daily willingness to start the conversation before you are perfect at it.
+To name the missed handoff, unclear owner, repeated gap, or standard that keeps slipping — even when it would be easier to walk past it one more time.

 Without the Courage rail, you never get on the ladder.
-You know what needs to be said and you don't say it.
-The rungs are right there — and you stay on the ground.
-Every day you don't have the conversation, the team reads your silence as permission.
+You know what needs to be addressed and you do not address it.
+Every day you avoid the conversation, the other person reads your silence as permission.

 C2